yoursunny/NDNts/packages/ndnsec/README.md

 This package is part of [NDNts](https://yoursunny.com/p/NDNts/), Named Data Networking libraries for the modern web.

-This package provides functions to interact with ndn-cxx KeyChain using `ndnsec` executable.
+This package provides `NdnsecKeyChain` to access keys and certificates in ndn-cxx KeyChain via `ndnsec` executable.

 This package can deal with [SafeBag](https://named-data.net/doc/ndn-cxx/0.6.6/specs/safe-bag.html) format, which contains certificate and private key exported by ndn-cxx `ndnsec` tool.
 This feature does not require `ndnsec` to be installed.